Miszo97/URL-Shortener/README.md

 - It is hard to scale such an application as we should coordinate the counter across multiple multiplier application instances, which can lead to a single point of failure
 - No entropy in urls.
 Consecutive urls look very similar to each other
+- race condition when fetching the current counter value

 ## Solution 3